linrunner/tlp-doc/settings/processor.rst

   (“Sandy Bridge”) or newer CPU
 * HWP.EPP and EPB are mutually exclusive: when EPP is available, Intel CPUs will not honor EPB.
-Only the matching feature will be applied by TLP and shown by by :command:`tlp-stat -p`.
+Only the matching feature will be applied by TLP and shown by :command:`tlp-stat -p`.

 CPU_HWP_ON_AC/BAT